chrisgrieser/nvim-rulebook/README.md

 The plugin uses
 [vim.ui.select](https://neovim.io/doc/user/lua.html#vim.ui.select()), so the
-appearance of the rule selection can be customized by using a UI-plugin like [snacks.nvim](https://github.com/folke/snacks.nvim).
+appearance of the rule selection can be customized by using a UI plugin like [snacks.nvim](https://github.com/folke/snacks.nvim).

 ### Customize built-in sources